Sunday, 30 November 2025

 David Hess: I think she was really scared.
 She wasn’t what I would call a complete Method actress.
 I mean, I studied with Sandy Meisner and Stella Adler.
 I knew what the fuck I was doing.
 I knew how to maintain that character, even off screen.
 And for very good reason.
 I wanted that reaction from her.

 There is a lot to unpack here.
 First: "I think she was really scared", in 2011.
 This is the same man who in 2008 admitted threatening to rape her.
 The same man who Fred Lincoln and Wes Craven both noted Sandra as being afraid of in Celluloid Crime of the Century in 2002.
 The same man who Sandra herself said "I was scared" about in Szulkin (2nd edition 2000) in connection with his knife stalking.
+Lincoln says that "what you're seeing in her face is real fear", also in Celluloid Crime of the Century.
 Hess, speaking some years later than that, says he thought she was really scared.

 Then there's the name-dropping.
 We've already met Sanford "Sandy" Meisner on this blog, since Sandra spent two years studying under him in the late 1960s.
 It is... somewhat surprising that a man who also studied with him would not recognise a fellow Meisner-trained professional.
 It is also... somewhat surprising that a man who studied with him would imagine that Meisner's principle of "living truthfully under imaginary circumstances" could ever include threats of real sexual violence as a legitimate part of an acting toolkit.